raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### recognizing strings

 What makes recognizers really useful is recognizing non-empty strings of one kind or another.
-This use case s so common, regexen are designed to make recognizing strings the easiest thing to write.
+This use case is so common, regexen are designed to make recognizing strings the easiest thing to write.
 For example, to recognize the string `abc`, we write `/^abc$/`:

 ```javascript
 verify(/^abc$/, {